0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

 call func1
 ret
 ```
 This code wants to return once `func1` has returned, and/or if RAX is not equal to 4.
 In other words, it's returning either way.
-To reduce the amount of instructions the compiler will choose the second option.
+To reduce the number of instructions the compiler will choose the second option.
 You may have seen some programmers write if-statements that are more similar to `if(x != 4)` instead of `if(x == 4)`, and this is probably why.
 Although it really doesn't matter how the programmer writes it because the compiler will most likely choose the best option anyways.

 ## Pointers
 Assembly has it's ways of working with pointers and memory addresses like C/C++ does.
 In C/C++ you can use dereferencing to get the value inside of a memory address.
 For example: